jimmo/ncss-embedded/chapters/12-line-following.md

  * An automatic light that detects motion to keep the light on while people are in the room.
  * An air conditioner monitors the current room temperature and turns on or off the compressor, heater and fans.
 (Or similarly, a fridge).
  * The cruise control system in a car monitors the speed, and adjusts the accelerator to maintain a constant speed.
- * TODO: more examples

 There are two main categories of control algorithms, "open-loop" and "closed-loop" control.
 The difference being whether they use feedback from sensors to change their behaviour.

-There are three important terms:
+Since these algorithms are very commonly used to control systems, there are a couple of bits of jargon that you may come across when reading about control algorithms.
+The three most important terms that you will come across repeatedly are:
 * Process value (pv) -- the current measured value (e.g. in degrees C)
-* Set point (sp) -- the desired state (i.e. the desired coldness level from 1-5)
+* Set point (sp) -- the desired state (i.e. the desired temperature in degrees C)
 * Output (op) -- the current control output (i.e. is the compressor on or off)

 #### Open-loop control